n7wilson/galaxy-tooldev-docs/docs/02_ToolWrapper.md

 More information on what you can include in an XML file can be found in the __Syntax for Galaxy XML File__ below under Tutorials and Docs.

+_Note: if you have created your own Dockerfile then you should save your Dockerfile and your XML File in the same directory._

 Basic XML Template
 --------